Kerala Itinerary: how to spend 3 weeks in Kerala

 In this post I will share with you a 3 week Kerala itinerary.
 Kerala is a small state in South India that promotes itself as God’s own country.
 With its palm-fringed backwaters, pristine beaches, spectacular nature and delicious food it indeed comes pretty close to paradise.

 Kerala is also one of the most developed states in India with the highest literacy rates and life expectancies in the country.
 As a result, Kerala isn’t as chaotic as the rest of India.
 In general, things are cleaner, better organized and more relaxed.

 People in Kerala have a lot to be proud of.
-It’s lush green landscapes and rich cultural traditions make it one of the most popular states in India for tourists.
+It’s lush green landscapes and rich cultural traditions make it one of the most popular states in India.
 This post will help you plan your Kerala itinerary to make the most out of your time in God’s own country.